crate/crate/docs/appendices/glossary.rst

     shard.

-    Shard recovery can happen during node startup, after node failure, when :ref:`replicating <replication>` a primary shard, when moving a shard to another node (i.e., when rebalancing the cluster), or during :ref:`snapshot restoration <snapshot-restore>`.
+    Shard recovery can happen during node startup, after node failure, when :ref:`replicating <ddl-replication>` a primary shard, when moving a shard to another node (i.e., when rebalancing the cluster), or during :ref:`snapshot restoration <snapshot-restore>`.

     A shard that is being recovered cannot be queried until the recovery process is complete.